 The Sorel-Tracy plant has a total annual treating capacity of approximately 120,000 cubic metres, operates on nine hectares of land and is equipped with two water-borne preservative cylinders (MCA) and a drying chamber for treated lumber.
-The plant specializes in treated lumber and specialty products.
+The plant specializes in treated residential lumber and specialty products.

-For the year ended December 31, 2020, capital expenditures totalling \$1.3 million were dedicated to a new building for the groundwater pumping system, a new lumber inspection line and the expansion of the facility's treating building.
+For the year ended December 31, 2021, capital expenditures totalling approximately \$1.0 million were dedicated to lay out a new distribution centre and to complete the expansion of the facility's treating building.